 If what you crave is lasers for daysers, then the Fire Prism is the tank for you!
-Click to read on, or check out the Tactics Corner for more reviews and strategies.
+Click to read the CA2018-updated article, or check out the Tactics Corner for more reviews and strategies.

 The Eldar are masters of all kinds of laser weaponry, especially the members of the Craftworlds- from infantry weapons such as those carried by Swooping Hawks all the way up to the much-feared Bright Lance and Scatter Laser mounted on heavy vehicles, no other race makes as much use of coherent beam technology as the Eldar.
 The Fire Prism sits as the pinnacle of such technology (not counting relics such as the Deathstalker), using an array of crystalline focuser and condenser arrays to create a piercing beam of unprecedented power that can shear right through even the heaviest of armor and scour the enemy from cover with pinpoint precision.